kristopolous/DRR/indycast.net/about.md

 The user of the service should be able to use the service in any reasonable way with any reasonable set of expectations.

 #### Subscribe to any time slot
-This should be accessible with a simple url schema:
+XMLs podcasts feed are generated with a simple url schema:

     http://indycast.net/[station]/[weekday,...]/[start time]/[duration]/[name]